Proton pairing in neutron stars from chiral effective field theory: Abstract

 \section{Abstract}

 We study the ${}^{1}S_0$ proton pairing gap in beta-equilibrated neutron star matter within the framework of chiral effective field theory.
 We focus on the role of three-body forces, which strongly modify the effective proton-proton spin-singlet interaction in dense matter.
 We find that three-body forces generically reduce both the size of the pairing gap and the maximum density at which proton pairing may occur.
-The pairing gap is computed within BCS theory, and model uncertainties are estimated by varying the nuclear potential and the choice of single-particle spectrum in the gap equation.
+The pairing gap is computed within BCS theory using a single-particle dispersion relation calculated up to second order in perturbation theory.
+Model uncertainties are estimated by varying the nuclear potential (its order in the chiral expansion and high-momentum cutoff) and the choice of single-particle spectrum in the gap equation.
 We find that a second-order perturbative treatment of the single-particle spectrum suppresses the proton ${}^{1}S_0$ pairing gap relative to the use of a free spectrum.
-We estimate the critical temperature for the onset of proton superconductivity to be $T_c = (3.7 - 6.0)\times 10^{9} $\,K, which is consistent with previous theoretical results in the literature and marginally within the range deduced from a recent Bayesian analysis of neutron star cooling observations.
+We estimate the critical temperature for the onset of proton superconductivity to be $T_c = (3.2 - 5.1)\times 10^{9} $\,K, which is consistent with previous theoretical results in the literature and marginally within the range deduced from a recent Bayesian analysis of neutron star cooling observations.